 - Our company only provides access to customer data on a need-to-know basis and audited employee access to ensure that access levels are never out of date,

-- We launched a security bug bounty program to let security researchers around the world discover and report bugs – and at the same time, ensure the high level of security of CAST AI services,
+- We carried out a security bug bounty program to let security researchers around the world discover and report bugs – and at the same time, ensure the high level of security of CAST AI services,

 - Our services are available at least 99.9% of the time (measured over the course of each calendar month).